Pat Toomey announces retirement from Senate, won't seek office in 2022

 "My intention is to work as hard as I possibly can," he said.
 "I will have the luxury in a way of not having a campaign to manage at the same time."

-Toomey also said he hopes to be the chairman of the Senate Banking Committee if Republicans keep the Senate and that he hopes President Trump wins reelection.
+Toomey also said he hopes to be the chairman of the Senate Banking Committee if Republicans keep the Senate and that he hopes Trump wins reelection.
+Toomey said Trump's coronavirus diagnosis and his debate performance did not play a role in his decision to leave the Senate in 2022.
+He said the reasoning behind the decision was that so many people were offering to help him run for reelection or governor, but he wanted to be "candid" with those people.

 CLICK HERE TO GET THE FOX NEWS APP